moderndatacompany/dataos.info/docs/resources/service/yaml_configuration_attributes.md

-# Attributes of Service-specific Section
+# Attributes of Service YAML Manifest

 This document provide a comprehensive overview of the configuration attributes available for the Service Resource.